What if you want to makes changes to the files contained in one of your dependencies before you use it?

 2. Artifact Transforms execution for external module dependencies cannot be discovered ahead of task execution and, therefore are scheduled inside the task execution.

 In well-declared builds, project dependencies can be fully discovered during task configuration ahead of task execution scheduling.
-If the project dependency is badly declared (e.g., missing task input), the transform execution will happen inside the task.
+If the project dependency is badly declared (e.g., missing a task input), the transform execution will happen inside the task.

 It’s important to remember that Artifact Transforms: